 1-2 tspn plain flour

-150 ml (1/4 pint) of tomato puree made from tinned puree or paste thinned down with extra stock (don’t use 1/4 pint of commercial tomato puree without watering it down or its flavour will dominate the finished dish)
+150 ml of tomato puree, home-made or made from tinned puree or paste thinned down with extra stock (don’t use 150ml of commercial tomato puree without watering it down or its flavour will dominate the finished dish)

 Roux or cornflour to thicken (optional)